thinking-binaries/variable_duty_cycle/README.md

 # TODO's

-* Finish off generic.py based on improvements discovered in the miles_to_kilometers example.

 * Move the sync_wait into a general timer class.
 This is a common time-horizon pattern that I want to share with other projects.